oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

 <if type="sandbox">

-1. To run the demo you simply need to run the Support Incidents Demo URL that can be found on the Introduction page that is displayed after you launch the workshop.
-If you first click on the "View Login Info" button in the upper left corner of the page a pop up page will appear on the right and click on the Support Incidents Demo URL.
+1. To run the demo you simply need to run the RAG Demo URL that can be found on the Introduction page that is displayed after you launch the workshop.
+If you first click on the "View Login Info" button in the upper left corner of the page a pop up page will appear on the right and click on the RAG Demo URL.

     See the image below for an example: